Eating Disorders and Disordered Eating

 Disordered eating is a complicated matter.
 It comprises a range of behaviors and attitudes, including but by no means limited to those that meet the Diagnostic and Statistic Manual (DSM) criteria for eating disorders.
-Cultural attitudes about weight and body size are not responsible for the origins of eating disorders, but certainly give them a fertile environment in which to flourish.
+Cultural attitudes about weight and body size are not responsible for the origins of eating disorders, but they certainly give them a fertile environment in which to flourish.

 Deborah Klinger, MA, LMFT

-Deborah Klinger, MA, LMFT, CEDS is a psychotherapist in private practice in Chapel Hill, NC.
+Deborah Klinger, MA, LMFT, CEDS, is a psychotherapist in private practice in Chapel Hill, NC.
 She has worked in the field of eating disorders treatment since 1990.
 She treats clients across the eating disorders spectrum individually and in groups.
-She is a clinical member of AAMFT and NCAMFT.
-She is certified as an Eating Disorders Specialist through the International Association of Eating Disorders Professionals (IAEDP).
+She is a clinical member of AAMFT and NCAMFT and is certified as an Eating Disorders Specialist through the International Association of Eating Disorders Professionals (IAEDP).
 Ms. Klinger is an IAEDP Approved Supervisor, has given numerous presentations on eating disorders at state and national conferences, is published in “Eating Disorders: The Journal of Treatment and Prevention” and is a GoodTherapy.org Eating and Food Issues Topic Expert.
 She is a yoga instructor, a certified Phoenix Rising Yoga Therapy practitioner, and has completed a trauma-sensitive yoga teacher training certificate program through Bessel van Der Kolk's Trauma Center.